-We really like the To Do list and use it ourselves every day.
-It has been designed to help you get things done and not to over pressurise yourself.
+We really like this productivity tool and use it ourselves every day.
+It has been designed to help you get the little things done, without the pressure.

 Pricing is one of the key elements to running a successful craft business.
 So below we have listed out some of the things you should consider when working out your prices.